FlashKAT: Understanding and Addressing Performance Bottlenecks in the Kolmogorov-Arnold Transformer: Results

 \subsection{Revisiting Speed, Utilization and Stalls}

 Using our experimental configurations from Section \ref{sec:Flop}, we verify the efficacy of Algorithm \ref{alg:fast_F_alg} compared to Algorithm \ref{alg:F_slow_alg}.
 We implement Algorithm \ref{alg:fast_F_alg} in Triton \cite{10.1145/3315508.3329973} and run our experiments on a 4060 Ti.
-First, we compare the backward pass of the FlashKAT group-wise rational against the KAT group-wise rational by measuring cycles, time, and throughput utilization for SMs and memory.
-As shown in Table \ref{tab:pass_eff_performance}, the FlashKAT group-wise rational achieves a speedup of 140.5x over the KAT group-wise rational, with improvement across the utilization of SM, cache, and memory, contributing to the reduction in backward pass time.
+First, we compare the backward pass of the FlashKAT group-wise rational function with that of the KAT group-wise rational function by measuring cycles, time, and throughput utilization for SMs and memory.
+As shown in Table \ref{tab:pass_eff_performance}, the FlashKAT group-wise rational function achieves a speedup of 140.5x over the KAT group-wise rational function, with improvements across SM, cache, and memory utilization, reducing backward pass time.

-Secondly, we conduct again the analysis of warp state statistics for the backward pass of FlashKAT group-wise rational.
-From observing the warp state statistics in Figure \ref{fig:warp‐cycles‐eff}, we can see that only the "Stall Long Scoreboard" is still longer than the "Selected" compute state; all the other 8 memory stalls are shorter than compute.
-Furthermore, the "Stall Long Scoreboard" has reduced from 981.51 cycles to 2.31 cycles.
-Such a result indicates that the new kernel is now spending more time performing computation rather than mostly waiting for memory transfers.
+Secondly, we again conduct the warp state statistics analysis on the backward pass of the FlashKAT group-wise rational function.
+From observing the warp state statistics in Figure \ref{fig:warp‐cycles‐eff}, we can see that only the ``Stall Long Scoreboard'' is still longer than the ``Selected'' compute state; all the other 8 memory stalls are shorter than compute.
+Furthermore, the ``Stall Long Scoreboard'' has reduced from 981.51 cycles to 2.31 cycles.
+This result indicates the new kernel spends more time performing computations than waiting for memory transfers.